-New vineyard developments are under way in New Zealand and Australia as the wine industry recovers from the challenging period following the global financial crisis.
+New vineyard developments continue across New Zealand and Australia as the wine industry evolves and adapts to changing conditions.

 Environmental pressures